The Early Childhood Teacher Bridging Program – CHC50113 Diploma of Early Childhood Education and Care

 The Early Childhood Teacher Bridging Program is a tailored pathway to an approved early childhood Diploma qualification that enables registered primary teachers to work as early childhood teachers (ECTs).
 This customised Bridging Program maps the Diploma of Early Childhood Education and Care (CHC50113) to the Australia Professional Standards for Teachers and has been developed to assist Queensland registered primary trained teachers, who wish to work in early childhood services, gain early childhood education and care qualifications.

 This program recognises that the skill set of these teachers is relevant to the early childhood education and care Vocational Education and Training qualifications considering individuals may also gain recognition of prior learning were relevant.
-This recognition arrangement is in place for any person who completes the ECTBP by the end of 2019.
-This course will cease at the end of 2019, no further enrolments into this course after 1st March 2019.
+This recognition arrangement is in place for any person who completes the ECTBP by the end of 2021.
+This course will cease in December 2021, no further enrolments into this course after 1st March 2021.